North Macedonia–United States relations: History

 A further priority of U.S. assistance is to facilitate North Macedonia's transition to a market economy and increase employment and growth levels.
 USAID has identified and is now assisting the five most competitive sub-sectors of North Macedonia's economy.
 USAID also helps local enterprises through business resource centers, improved access to credit and equity, trade and investment facilitation, and training.
 Programs target improvements in the business-enabling environment by helping to bring legislative and regulatory frameworks in line with EU standards and improving the transparency and efficiency of government services through technology.
 A resident U.S. Department of Treasury advisor is assisting the Ministry of Finance improve strategy, planning and execution, and public expenditure management.

 USAID is working to strengthen North Macedonia's non-governmental organization (NGO) and community networks, encourage judicial reform, in particular by modernizing court administration, and build capacity and transparency of the parliament and local governments.
 USAID has helped strengthen the State Election Commission's capacity to administer elections and supported domestic NGO election monitoring of the spring 2005 municipal elections.
 A U.S. Department of Justice Resident Legal Advisor focuses on strengthening the independence of the judiciary, efficacy of public prosecution, reform of criminal codes, and capacity to fight trafficking in persons and organized crime.

 Complementing its assistance in North Macedonia's political and economic transition, USAID programs improve education and human capacity in North Macedonia through projects on the primary, secondary, and post-secondary levels.
 Targets include improving teaching techniques, modernizing vocational education, providing computer labs in all schools, and expanding broadband Internet service throughout the country using primary and secondary schools as a platform.
 Other programs address crosscutting issues, including interethnic cooperation, assistance to the Romani minority, corruption, HIV/AIDS, and trafficking.

 Vasko Naumovski is the current Ambassador of North Macedonia in the United States.
 In 2008, the government of North Macedonia signed an executive agreement on Strategic Partnership and Mutual Cooperation.
 The agreement was signed by United States Secretary of State Condoleezza Rice and the Minister of Foreign Affairs of North Macedonia Antonio Milošoski.

+The US and North Macedonia are also two of the countries in the world that do not recognize the State Of Palestine, and have good relations with Israel.